engin100/980/labs/lab-5.md

 In the real world of electrical and computer engineering, there most likely won't always be a tutorial to hold your hand and tell you how to wire up a component.
 As such, instead of *showing you* exactly how to wire up your pressure sensor, [here are the sensor's technical specs, which include wiring information on **page 9**](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/1001/MPX4115A.pdf).

 Our sensor uses style 1 as listed in the docs.
-You should only need to connect three pins (Vout, Vin, and GND).
+You should only need to connect three pins (Vout, Vin (5V), and GND).
 Since this is an analog sensor, connect Vout to an analog input pin on the Arduino, and run your code to get values you can use to calibrate the sensor.

 Up until now we have been taking two very different measurements (like for the TMP36 temperature sensor) of both a room temperature reading and a very cold reading (like in the cold chamber) in order to build a calibration curve.
 Unfortunately, for the pressure sensor, it is hard for us to find two wildly different pressures.
 As such, we are letting you assume that at 0V the pressure is 0.
-You will need to measure another point and calculate the calibration curve for this sensor accordingly.
+You will need to measure another point and calculate the calibration curve for this sensor accordingly (for example, what does your weather app say the pressure is right now?).
+To be more precise about the 0 pressure being a 0V measurement, the spec sheet may provide more info, if you are interested.

-Make a Google Sheet (or Excel) file to record these calibration values and calculate your calibration curve.
+Copy your Google Sheet (or Excel file), record these calibration values and calculate your calibration curve.

 ### 3. Accelerometer